adjustyourtone/FSND_casting_agency/README.md

 Producer - All permissions of Director + create and delete Movie.

 This project has provided 3 working access tokens that are included in the **Roles.txt** and **setup.sh** files.
 Note the timestamp at the top of the Roles.txt file.
 If the time of testing is beyond the 24hrs mark, you will need to generate new access tokens.

-To generate a token for a role make sure your application is running and navigate to the authorization url:
+**To generate a token for a role make sure your application is running and navigate to the authorization url:**

 ```
 http://localhost:5000/authorization/url
 ```

-This will generate a login link and redirect you to Auth0 to sign-in with the provided credentials in the **Roles.txt** file in the project directory.
+This will generate a login link to click and redirect you to Auth0 to sign-in with the provided credentials in the **Roles.txt** file in the project directory.

 Upon successful login, you will be redirected to the index of your host.
 Inspect the url upon redirect to see the provided access token inclued within.
 It should look something like this: